devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 ...
 ```

-*Code Snippet 24: Consuming Provider in Favorite Button of Wisdom Card [(Faust 2019)](https://github.com/Fasust/wisgen)*
+*Code Snippet 24: Consuming Provider in Favorite Button of Wisdom Card [\[11\]](https://github.com/Fasust/wisgen)*

 ### Why I decided against it

 All in all, Provider is a great and easy solution to distribute State in a small Flutter application.
-But it is just that, a State Management solution and not an architecture (Hracek and Sullivan 2019; Boelens 2019; Savjolovs 2019; Sullivan and Hracek 2019).
+But it is just that, a State Management solution and not an architecture \[51\], \[52\], \[55\], \[56\].
 Just the Provider package alone with no pattern to follow or an architecture to obey will not lead to a clean and manageable application.
 But no worries, I did not teach you about the package for nothing.
-Because Provider is such an efficient and easy way to distribute State, the BLoC package [(Angelov and Contributors 2019)](https://felangel.github.io/bloc/#/) uses it as an underlying technology for their approach.
+Because Provider is such an efficient and easy way to distribute State, the BLoC package [\[36\]](https://felangel.github.io/bloc/#/) uses it as an underlying technology for their approach.

 ## Redux

-Redux [(Abramov 2015a)](https://redux.js.org/) is an Architectural Pattern with a State Management solution.
-It was originally built for React [(Facebook 2015)](https://facebook.github.io/react-native/) in 2015 by Dan Abramov.
-It was late ported to Flutter by Brian Egan in 2017 [(Egan 2017)](https://pub.dev/packages/flutter_redux).
+Redux [\[57\]](https://redux.js.org/) is an Architectural Pattern with a State Management solution.
+It was originally built for React [\[19\]](https://facebook.github.io/react-native/) in 2015 by Dan Abramov.
+It was late ported to Flutter by Brian Egan in 2017 [\[58\]](https://pub.dev/packages/flutter_redux).
 In Redux, we use a *Store* as one central location for all our Business Logic.
 This Store is put at the very top of our Widget Tree and then globally provided to all Widgets using an Inherited Widget.
 We extract as much logic from the UI as possible.
 It should only send actions to the store (such as user input) and display the interface dependant on the Current State of the Store.
-The Store has *reducer* functions, that take in the previous State and an *action* and return a new State.
-(Boelens 2019; Doughtie 2017; Egan 2018) So in Wisgen, the Dataflow would look something like this:
+The Store has *reducer* functions, that take in the previous State and an *action* and return a new State. \[53\], \[55\], \[59\] So in Wisgen, the Dataflow would look something like this:

 ![Wisgen Favorite List with Redux](https://github.com/Fasust/flutter-guide/wiki//images/wisgen-redux.PNG)

-*Figure 16: Wisgen Favorite List with Redux [(Faust 2019)](https://github.com/Fasust/wisgen)*
+*Figure 16: Wisgen Favorite List with Redux [\[11\]](https://github.com/Fasust/wisgen)*

 Our possible *actions* are adding a new wisdom and removing a wisdom.
 So this is what our Action classes would look like: